EUCLID-code/EUCLID-code.github.io/README.md

 # Introduction
-EUCLID (Efficient Unsupervised Constitutive Law Identification & Discovery) utilizes displacement and reaction force data, but no stress data as these are not available from experiments, to discover material laws as compact and interpretable mathematical formulas.
-A large catalog of candidate material models is constructed out of which dominant candidates are selected through sparse regression.
+EUCLID (Efficient Unsupervised Constitutive Law Identification & Discovery) utilizes displacement and reaction force data, but no stress data as these are not available from experiments, to discover material models without assuming a specific functional form for the model apriori.
+To this end, a large catalog of candidate material models is constructed out of which dominant candidates are selected through sparse regression or the material behavior is described by a general machine learning based ansatz, e.g., a neural network.
 To compensate the unavailability of stress data, physics knowledge is employed by minimizing the sum of squared residuals of the weak linear momentum balance.

 ![Schematic of EUCLID](./img/schematics.png)

+The figure above shows the workflow of the sparse regression based EUCLID algorithm.
 Full-field displacement and net reaction force data that are obtained from a single experiment (a) serve as input data for EUCLID.
 The displacement data (b) is interpolated (c) to obtain the displacement field (d) and after differentiation the strain field (e).
 A general material model library is constructed, which can describe a variety of different material responses dependent on the choice of material parameters `theta`.
 Based on the model library, the stresses (f) and hence the residuals of the weak linear momentum balance (g,h) can be expressed dependent on the unknown parameters `theta`.
 The linear momentum balance serves as a physical constraint on the material parameter space.
 Minimizing the sum of squared residuals together with a sparsity promoting regularization term (i) yields a sparse parameter vector `theta` and hence an interpretable constitutive law expressed by a compact mathematical formula (j).

 # Applications